 Prx_lim = -3.5 dBm – 57.73 dB = -61.23 dBm (channels N3 and beyond, PR = -50 dB).

 Notice that, in each case Prx_lim + PR = -111.23 dBm.
 The quantity “Prx_lim + PR” is called the ‘limiting median nuisance power’, Pnuis_lim, and it has a single value for all adjacent channel configurations.
-Thus, the limiting median nuisance power must not be exceeded at the DTTB receive antenna in order to protect DTTB reception to the required extent.
+Thus, the limiting median nuisance power must not be exceeded at the DTT receive antenna in order to protect DTT reception to the required extent.
 This approach allows us to treat all relevant adjacent channels simultaneously, on an equal footing.

 More generally, the quantity Pnuis = “Prx + PR – [POL, DIR]” is called the median ‘nuisance power’.

 If there are 2 or more interfering WSDs (WSD1, WDS2, etc) each will produce a median nuisance power (Pnuis_1, Pnuis_2, etc).
 The power sum of these nuisance powers will give rise to a total median nuisance power Pnuis_tot (= Pnuis_1 + Pnuis_2 +...), using power summation.
-In particular, in order to protect DTTB fixed reception, the total (summed) median nuisance power must not exceed the limiting median nuisance power: Pnuis_tot ≤ Pnuis_lim.
+In particular, in order to protect DTT fixed reception, the total (summed) median nuisance power must not exceed the limiting median nuisance power: Pnuis_tot ≤ Pnuis_lim.

 Propagation loss: determination and usage

-We use the SEAMCAT Hata propagation model to determine the loss, LOSS(d), at a distance d between the WSD transmit antenna and the DTTB fixed receive antenna, and thus the median receive power, Prx_med, at the DTTB receive antenna (including the slant polarisation discrimination)
+SEAMCAT Hata propagation model has been used to determine the loss, LOSS(d), at a distance d between the WSD transmit antenna and the DTT fixed receive antenna, and thus the median receive power, Prx_med, at the DTT receive antenna (including the slant polarisation discrimination, if aplicable):

 Ptx – LOSS(d) – POL = Prx_med.